marklasia/smart-contracts/WORST-CASE-SCENARIOS.md

 - Figure out what the issue is
 - Check whether we can resolve the issue by upgrading the master `PoaToken` contract via the Proxy
 - Work out which contracts are in a bad state because of an attack
+- If balances have been manipulated due to the vulnerability:
-- Rebuild the state for affected contracts by reducing all `Buy` and `Transfer` events for that `PoaToken` to get a mapping of address balances:
+  * Rebuild the state for affected contracts by reducing all `Buy` and `Transfer` events for that `PoaToken` to get a mapping of address balances:
   * Replay all correct `Buy` and `Transfer` events, skip malicious ones (e.g. hacker draining balances into one of their wallets via a vulnerability)
   * Check that the total of tokens matches the expected total
   * Check that the mapping of addresses to tokens is the same number on old and new contract (minus potential hacker addresses)